Universal basic income in India: History

-In 2016, the idea of a Universal Basic Income in India made huge news by taking up over forty pages in the 2016–2017 India Economic Survey as a serious and feasible solution to India's poverty and a hope for the economy as a whole.
+In 2016, the idea of a Universal Basic Income in India received significant attention by taking up over forty pages in the 2016–2017 India Economic Survey as a serious and feasible solution to India's poverty and a potential economic stimulus.
 In India, this was an idea that has been discussed for decades in both the public and private spheres.
 Discussion of UBI in India began due to concerns about technologically driven unemployment and poor results of current welfare programmes.
 Given India's sheer size, implementation of UBI would have to be state-administered.
 Supporters believe this large-scale welfare programme could be revolutionary and could provide a poverty alleviation blueprint for other developing countries.
 However, critics are wary of establishing such a wide-scale programme because it might undermine the fragile social security architecture, cause already employed workers to drop out of labor force and encourage idleness, and also encourage wasteful spending.
-In the forward, the Chief Economic Adviser Arvind Subramanian writes, "providing a Universal Basic Income (UBI) that has emerged as a raging new idea both in advanced economies and in India."
+In the forward, the Chief Economic Adviser Arvind Subramanian wrotes, "providing a Universal Basic Income (UBI) that has emerged as a raging new idea both in advanced economies and in India."
 In the chapter itself, he notes: "Universal Basic Income is a radical and compelling paradigm shift in thinking about both social justice and a productive economy.
 It could be to the twenty first century what civil and political rights were to the twentieth."